differentpla-net/differentpla-net.github.io/_posts/2025/2025-05-05-synology-dss-file.md

 I'm considering monkeying around with the firewall rules on my Synology router.
 If I mess that up, I'll need to factory-reset the router.
 So I should probably back up the current configuration first.
-The _Back Up Configuration_ button downlaods a `SynologyRouter_YYYYMMDD.dss` file.
+The _Back Up Configuration_ button downloads a `SynologyRouter_YYYYMMDD.dss` file.
 What's in it?

 tl;dr: it's a `.tar.gz` file containing a SQLite database and a bunch of configuration files.